tauri-apps/plugins-workspace/plugins/store/README.md

 ### Persisting Values

-Modifications mode to the store are automatically saved by defaut
+Modifications made to the store are automatically saved by default

 You can manually save a store with: